Skip to content

 • New extractor method LinkedInExtractor.get_pending_invitations(limit, kind) that follows the get_inbox template line-for-line: _navigate_to_page -> detect_rate_limit -> _wait_for_main_text -> handle_modal_close -> _scroll_main_scrollable_region -> _expand_invitation_note_toggles -> _extract_root_content(["main"]) -> strip_linkedin_noise -> build_references -> _single_section_result.

 • Auto-expansion of truncated invitation notes via the new _expand_invitation_note_toggles helper.
 Uses the locale-independent data-testid="expandable-text-button" selector, injects a scoped one-shot stylesheet to re-enable pointer-events (LinkedIn ships these buttons with inline pointer-events: none), and dispatches a synthetic bubbling MouseEvent so the React handler fires.
-Clicked buttons are tagged with data-mcp-clicked so a second pass picks up lazy-loaded cards without re-toggling already-expanded notes.
+A button is tagged with data-mcp-clicked only after a successful dispatch, so a click that throws is left unmarked and retried on the second pass; the selector also skips aria-expanded="true" so an already-expanded note is never toggled closed.

 • Registration in server.py::create_mcp_server().